 used A-stock Revel Ultima2 Salon2 speakers in the Gloss Black finish for almost 50% off.
 Shipping worldwide at very reasonable rates.
 These are not B-stock like most of the Revels you see on Audiogon.
 These were originally purchased as new, A-stock from an authorized dealer in December 2015, they are the latest model.
 We are selling these because our client switched to the Mahogany finish.
 He loves the Salon2s so much that he actually owns 3 pairs!

 The owner is a doctor, he is very careful with his gear and this pair is from a pet free, non-smoking home.
 The speakers have never been repaired.
 The Salon2's are incredibly easy to place, so forgiving.
-We recently sold a pair of the B&W 802D's and they are definitely a good speaker but they are so finicky about placement I found them a bit challenging.
+We recently sold a pair of the B&W 802D's and they are definitely a good speaker but they are so finicky about placement I found them very challenging.
 I was constantly adjusting the toe in.
 It had to be just absolutely perfect for the way I was sitting.
-If I reclined my chair with the B&W's then the toe in was off, I had to stand up and reset them and come back to my chair.
-I was in constant motion trying to keep the speakers adjusted.
+If I reclined my chair with the B&W's then the toe in was off, I had to stand up and reset them.
 Well with these Revels my son set them up, I just walked in, sat in my chair, they were perfect for me right off the bat.
 I could recline and do whatever I want.
 In fact, I listened for 2 days before I even thought about it.
-Then my pride kicked in and I said, "Oh, maybe I should adjust the left speaker just a tiny bit" and I moved it like 4 degrees just so I could do something!
-I have customers who have them set up completely off center, or right against brick walls, or glass doors, no toe in, too much toe in, all kinds of things.
-They still sound amazing.
-This is truly a speaker that is high end, but you and your spouse and your whole family can live with it.
-Whereas some of my customers with Wilsons, have the speaker outlined in tape on the floor because it took them so long to find that perfect spot they don't want to risk that the cleaning lady budges a speaker and then they lose it again.
+Then my pride kicked in and I said, "Oh, maybe I should adjust the left speaker just a tiny bit…" I moved it like 4 degrees just so I could do something!
+I have customers who have them set up completely off center, or right against brick walls, or glass doors, all kinds of horrible placements and they still sound amazing.
+Whereas some of my customers with Wilsons, have the speaker outlined in tape on the floor because it took them so long to find that perfect spot they don't want to risk that the maid budges a speaker and then they lose it again.

 On top of this, I find that the Revel beryllium tweeters are the absolute best of both worlds.
 I have always been a soft tweeter guy before I got my first pair of these.
 I found hard tweeters fatiguing for any length of time.
 I could stand them OK for theater use but not for sustained music listening.
 I still feel that way about diamond, even some of the ultra high end implementations.
 And I certainly don't love all beryllium tweeters.
 But Revel's implementation won me over.
 Somehow it manages to yield the best characteristics of both a soft and a hard tweeter (no puns please).
 And in fact the whole speaker is like that.
 It reminds me and many reviewers of the best qualities we love in a fine electrostatic speaker.
 But it also has the tight bass and low midrange drive which dynamic speakers excel at and which electrostats struggle with.
 All in all, this speaker is a tour de force.
+I know that it's been out for 8 years now.
 It is just a very, very hard speaker to top, especially at any kind of reasonable price point.
-And because FedEx put 2 tiny dings in these so you get them for even less.
-In all honesty, I WISH Revel would offer a speaker that cost more.
-I have so many customers who love these and they never upgrade.
-If Revel would come out with a $50K speaker I bet we'd have people lining up to buy them.
+And FedEx put 2 tiny dings in these so you get them for even less.

 These are small flaws.
 Looking at the speakers from any distance, I cannot distinguish the flaws from the shine that the reflective gloss black finish gives off in places where lights hit it.
-The larger of the two marks at it's tallest is about as tall as a US quarter and at it's widest is half an inch wide.
-The smaller one is shorter than a US nickel and about a quarter of an inch at it's widest.
-These marks could be repaired at a place that does furniture repair, which most cities have.
+The larger of the two marks is about the size of a US quarter.
+The smaller one is smaller than a US nickel.
+These marks could be repaired at a place that does furniture repair which most cities have.
 But we live in rural New Mexico and there is no place like that.
 And furthermore, as sellers, we feel it is best that we never do anything to conceal a flaw.
 We actually try to make it stand out as much as possible so that buyers will be able to clearly see what they are getting.
 If you missed seeing the flaw in the picture above, here it is zoomed in a little and circled.